 - Maps/language or guide books: Essential for independent trekkers but no bother for organized group

-- Travel Insurance: It is must to make trek in the Himalayas.
+- Travel Insurance: It is a must to make the trek in the Himalayas.
 The Insurance policy covers you for any unexpected accidents and emergencies.

-- Passport: It is the basic document to enter in any foreign country.
+- Passport: It is the basic document to enter any foreign country.

-- Nepal Visa: Visa is essential for most foreigners to stay in Nepal.
+- Nepal Visa: A visa is essential for most foreigners staying in Nepal.
 It can be acquired in Kathmandu or in advance at your nearest Nepali Embassy or consulate.
-Generally the visa fee is $40 for one month.
+Generally, the visa fee is $40 for one month.

-- We recommend you to make at least 3 copies of all your documents.
-Take one with you, one at house and one with your travel partner that becomes helpful at the time of emergency.
+- We recommend you make at least three copies of all your documents.
+Take one with you, one at the house, and one with your travel partner that becomes helpful in times of emergency.

-- Journal or the book: You might think this is great time to read but mostly it is not practical.
-In case you have to do, better download in your phone.
+- Journal of the book: You might think this is a great time to read, but mostly, it is not practical.
+In case you have to do it, better download it on your phone.

-- Drone: It is amazing to capture the stunning views using drone but most part of Nepal are restricted for drone.
+- Drone: It is amazing to capture stunning views using drones, but most parts of Nepal are restricted to drones.
 It might be only the extra weight for you.

 - Laptop: Most things you can do on your phone.
-It does not only make extra weight but also adds the trouble to protect it in the bag.
+It does not only add extra weight but also adds the trouble of protecting it in the bag.
 It might get broken unless it is put in the bag safely.

 - Snacks: The snacks at the teahouse and on the trail might be more delicious.

-Finally, The required items mainly depend upon your own choice/interest, season, and the length of your trip.
+Finally, the required items mainly depend on your own choice/interest, season, and the length of your trip.
 So, make the decisions smartly about what to take and what not so that you will have a lifelong thrilling experience of the Himalayan trek.